Eating Healthy on a Budget: It's Possible

 Buy seasonal fruits and vegetables

 Tomatoes in January cost 2-3 times more and have no flavor.
-A kilo of butternut squash in the fall costs $1.50 and feeds 4 people.
+A kilo of butternut squash in autumn costs $1.50 and feeds 4 people.
 Follow the seasons: cabbage, leeks, and turnips in winter; zucchini, tomatoes, and peppers in summer.
-Your wallet and taste buds will thank you.
+Your wallet and your taste buds will thank you.

 Master legumes and grains